sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 > 📘
 >
-> If you are intending to use `Automatic Audio Routing` (see the apropriate section in the [Voice Calling](doc:voice-android-cloud-calling)), you have to provide  `android.Manifest.permission.BLUETOOTH` in the manifest and manually check that this permission is granted by the user.
+> If you intend to use `Automatic Audio Routing` (see the apropriate section in the [Voice Calling](doc:voice-android-cloud-calling)), you have to provide  `android.Manifest.permission.BLUETOOTH` in the manifest and manually check that this permission is granted by the user.

 ## Verify Manifest in Runtime